YichaoOU/HemTools/docs/content/Notes/AWS.rst

 Currently, I'm not sure whether or not AWS will charge you if the web app has been over-used, like CPU time is above their "free zone".

+8/4/2020

+It turns out that you can easily pass the free 750 hours (= 1 month) if you don't know that you have servicea in more than one cluster.
+It finally charged me $4 in July and estimated to be $8 per month.

+I then terminated all services and asked for refund.

 Usage
 ^^^^^